MasazI/SageMaker-MLWorkFlow-XGBoost-sdkv2/README.md

 # SageMaker-MLWorkFlow-XGBoost-sdkv2
-This is an implementation of Machine Learning Workflow using SageMaker ans StepFunctions on AWS through churn detection using XGBoost.
+This is an implementation of Machine Learning Workflow using SageMaker ans StepFunctions on AWS through churn detection with XGBoost.

 ## requirments
 - AWS accounts